Types of internships

 Science in Society

-The Centre for Science in Society is interested in the relationship between science, scientists, society, the history of science, and the communication of scientific ideas and issues to different audiences and through a range of media.
+The School of Science in Society is interested in the relationship between science, scientists, society, the history of science, and the communication of scientific ideas and issues to different audiences and through a range of media.
 Our Master of Science in Society students are available for a wide range of placement projects including those involving research, policy, science communication and public engagement with science.
-Find out more.
+Find out about Master of Science in Society work placements.

 Consider partnering with a Masters of Software Development student intern to help you develop a software-based solution to your business issue.
 See the Wellington ICT Graduate School’s information for industry partners for further details.